IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

 ### Installation for Developper Users

-To install chisel, etc to your local computer, you need to compile source code of chisel, treadle, firrtl, etc, and assemble these.
-These need doing following command in the directory;
+To install chisel, etc, to your local computer, you need to compile source code of chisel, treadle, firrtl, etc, and assemble these.
+To compile, you need doing following command in the directory;
 ```
   sbt compile
 ```